NoureddinSameer/Eyes-Detection/README.md

 4. Press the `q` key to exit the program.

 ### How It Works
-Eyes Detection:
+1. Eye and Face Detection:

-Uses pre-trained Haar cascade models for detecting faces and eyes.
+   - Uses pre-trained Haar cascade models for detecting faces and eyes.

-Grayscale Conversion:
+2. Grayscale Conversion:

-Converts video frames to grayscale for better detection accuracy.
+   - Converts video frames to grayscale for better detection accuracy.

-Drowsiness Detection:
+3. Drowsiness Detection:

-If no eyes or faces are detected, the program assumes the driver is drowsy and triggers an alarm.
+   - If no eyes or faces are detected, the program assumes the driver is drowsy and triggers an alarm.

-Visual Feedback:
+4. Visual Feedback:

-Displays messages and bounding boxes for easy monitoring.
+   - Displays messages and bounding boxes for easy monitoring.

-Customization
+### Customization
 Alarm Sound:
 Modify the sound_alarm function to use a custom alarm or a different sound frequency/duration.